 Capital works in progress include infrastructure assets, buildings, leasehold improvements and software under construction.
 Capital works in progress are recognised at the time the construction activity occurs.
 These assets are measured at the cost of constructing the asset.
-The cost includes direct construction costs (eg direct materials and direct labour), and 'directly attributable' costs in bringing the asset to a location and condition ready for use, as well as the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
+The cost includes direct construction costs (e.g. direct materials and direct labour), and 'directly attributable' costs in bringing the asset to a location and condition ready for use, as well as the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
 Directly attributable costs included in capital works in progress by 'Burley Griffin Agency' are the cost of site preparation, initial delivery and handling costs of materials, installation and assembly costs, functional testing and professional fees.

 Reference NOTE 22.
-CAPITAL WORKS IN PROGRESS - CONTINUED Leasehold Improvement Software Infrastructure Building Works Works in Works in Works in Progress ^a in Progress Progress Progress Total \$'000 \$'000 \$'000 \$'000 \$'000 Reconciliation of Capital Works in Progress 2021-22 AASB 116.73(e) AASB 138.118(e) AASB 116.73(e)(i) AASB 138.118(e)(i) AASB 138.118(e)(ix) AASB 138.118(e)(viii) AASB 138.118(e) (viii) AASB 138.118(e) AASB 116.74(b) Carrying Amount at the Beginning of the Reporting Period Additions Capital Works in Progress Completed and Transferred to Property, Plant and Equipment Capital Works in Progress Completed and Transferred to Intangible Assets Carrying Amount at the End of the Reporting Period a) The increase in Infrastructure Works in Progress of \$xxx is due to a number of large projects commencing in 2021 which were not completed at the end of the reporting period. b) The decrease in Building Works in Progress of \$xxx is due to the completion of two buildings located in Fyshwick and Canberra City being completed and transferred out of Capital Works in Progress into Property, Plant and Equipment.
-AASB 116.73(e) AASB 138.118(e) AASB 116.73(e)(i) AASB 138.118(e)(i) AASB 116.73(e)(ix) AASB 116.73(e)(ix) AASB 138.118(e)(viii) AASB 138.118(e) AASB 138.118(e) AASB 116.74(b) Reconciliation of Capital Works in Progress 2020-21 Carrying Amount at the Beginning of the Reporting Period Additions Capital Works in Progress Completed and Transferred to Property, Plant and Equipment Capital Works in Progress Completed and Transferred to Intangible Assets Carrying Amount at the End of the Reporting Period
+CAPITAL WORKS IN PROGRESS - CONTINUED Leasehold Improvement Software Infrastructure Building Works Works in Works in Works in Progress ^a in Progress Progress Progress Total \$'000 \$'000 \$'000 \$'000 \$'000 Reconciliation of Capital Works in Progress 2022-23 AASB 116.73(e) AASB 138.118(e) AASB 116.73(e)(i) AASB 138.118(e)(i) AASB 138.118(e)(ii) AASB 116.73(e) AASB 138.118(e)(viii) AASB 138.118(e) AASB 116.74(b) Carrying Amount at the Beginning of the Reporting Period Additions Capital Works in Progress Completed and Transferred to Property, Plant and Equipment Capital Works in Progress Completed and Transferred to Intangible Assets Carrying Amount at the End of the Reporting Period a) The increase in Infrastructure Works in Progress of \$xxx is due to a number of large projects commencing in 2022 which were not completed at the end of the reporting period. b) The decrease in Building Works in Progress of \$xxx is due to the completion of two buildings located in Fyshwick and Canberra City being completed and transferred out of Capital Works in Progress into Property, Plant and Equipment.
+AASB 116.73(e) AASB 138.118(e) AASB 138.118(e)(i) AASB 138.118(e)(i) AASB 116.73(e)(ix) AASB 138.118(e)(viii) AASB 116.73(e) AASB 116.73(e) AASB 116.74(b) Reconciliation of Capital Works in Progress 2021-22 Carrying Amount at the Beginning of the Reporting Period Additions Capital Works in Progress Completed and Transferred to Property, Plant and Equipment Capital Works in Progress Completed and Transferred to Intangible Assets Carrying Amount at the End of the Reporting Period